Megaemce/AnnoyScript/posts/Web workers with React and TypeScript.md

 <div align="center"><img src="/img/shan_shui_worker_performance_after.png" alt="Ultra blobing fast increase in pace of the workers" class="subtextImg"/></div>

-> If you want to create your worker script on the fly without worrying about network request overhead, simply use Blob.
-The same applies to custom workers created in React - pass the Blob-build URL object as the argument instead of regular path.
+> When creating a worker without worrying about network request overhead, simply use a Blob and create it on the fly.
+The same applies to custom workers created in React - pass the Blob-generated URL object as the argument instead of a regular path.

 ## Further optimalization
 Workers work best when you use them in line with the number of logical processors available to run threads on the user's computer.
 This number can be obtained by accessing the [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator)'s [hardwareConcurrency](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/hardwareConcurrency) property.
 This way, we can partition the data (for example, my array of layers) into chunks of length equal to the logical processors.